 Best Paper Award

 At the beginning of each year, the editor of the AHJ chooses a recipient of the Best Paper Award from the previous year's journals.
 The recipient(s) receives a plaque and a check for $300.
-The editor also selects two recipient(s) for Awards of Excellence, these recipients receive a check for $100.
+The editor also selects two recipient(s) for Awards of Excellence, these recipients receive an award plaque.

 2021 C. Richard Baker (Adelphi University) and Ganesh M. Pandit (Adelphi University) - Historical Development of the Standard Audit Report in the U.S.: Form, Scope, and Renewed Attention to Fraud Detection (Accounting Historians Journal (2021) 48 (1): 31–45)